AlkarimJ1997/NextJS-Simplified/README.md

   }
   ```

+  Notice the vast difference in syntax.
+It all depends on whether we use `POST` or `handler`.
 We can call this API like so:

   ```tsx
   const res = await fetch('/api/users', {